dipakdamor417/YouTubeMultDownloader/README.md

   <li>Make sure you have sufficient disk space available in the selected download location.</li>

   <li>The application uses ffmpeg for merging video and audio streams, so make sure ffmpeg is installed and accessible in your system's PATH environment variable.</li>
+  <li><strong>Disclaimer:</strong> <code>>This application is intended for educational purposes only.
+It is not meant to encourage or promote the unauthorized downloading of copyrighted content from websites.
+Please respect the terms of service of the websites you visit.</code></li>
 </ul>
 <h2>Installation of FFmpeg:</h2>